Nickster28/MySchool-API/README.md

 # MyMaret-API
 API for the MyMaret app.
-To start, run
+To start, run `npm install` to install all necessary packages, and then run

 `npm start`